apache/dubbo-docs/dubbo-user-book-en/configuration/properties.md

 Priorities from high to low:

-* JVM -D parameters, you can easily override configuration when deploying or starting applications, e.g., change the port of dubbo protocol。
+* JVM -D parameters, you can easily override configuration when deploying or starting applications, e.g., change the port of dubbo protocol.

 * XML, the properties present in XML will override that in dubbo.properties.